hawtio/hawtio/doc/Configuration.md

 this will disable security login.
 (Or use a different property to change the default role or realm used by security).

+Or if you are running hawtio stand alone try:

+    java -Dhawtio.authenticationEnabled=false -jar ~/Downloads/hawtio-app-1.2-M16.jar

 ### Configuration Properties

 The following table contains the various configuration settings for the various hawtio plugins.